0 like 0 dislike

 “Congress adopted the National Voter Registration Act’s quiet period restriction to prevent error-prone, eleventh hour efforts that all too often disenfranchise qualified voters,” Assistant U.S. Attorney General Kristen Clarke said in a statement.
 “The right to vote is the cornerstone of our democracy and the Justice Department will continue to ensure that the rights of qualified voters are protected.”

-Overall, the claim appears to be true; that the Department of Justice's lawsuit against Gov. Youngkin's order to begin removing ineligible voters from the voting registry is in violation of federal law.
+Overall, the claim is true; that the Department of Justice's lawsuit against Gov. Youngkin's order to begin removing ineligible voters from the voting registry is in violation of federal law.

 0 0